Paramakatoi

 Paramakatoi is an Amerindian community in the Potaro-Siparuni Region of Guyana, located in the Pacaraima Mountains.
 With an altitude of 970 m, it is 11 mi east of Kurukabaru.

 History

-Paramakatoi is part of the traditional lands of the indigenous Patamona peoples.
+The Akawaio and Patamona people are the most prominent groups in the area.
+Their communities had a deep connection with the land for their reliance on hunting, fishing, and subsistence farming.